 In some circumstances, long-term installment loans may help you better manage the required monthly payments.
 In general, installment payments for long-term loans are lower compared to short-term loans of similar amounts.

 Your credit score is based on your credit report, which has information about your current credit situation and credit activity, such as loan paying history and credit accounts status.
 Since your credit score can affect the terms and interest rate of your loan, you need to know which level of scores are considered “bad” or “poor.”
 The specific “bad” credit score number depends on the credit scoring model, which includes both the FICO and Vantage Scores:

 - Fair or poor FICO Score: A fair score is between 580 and 669, and a poor score is between 300 and 2684.
 This is based on the credit scoring range of 300 to 850, with the higher number indicating greater creditworthiness.

 - Fair, poor, or very poor Vantage Score: A fair (601 to 660), poor (500 to 600), or very poor (300 to 499) Vantage Score may also be considered “bad.”
 Like the FICO Score, the Vantage Score ranges from 300 to 850, with the higher number indicating greater creditworthiness.

 Can You Get a Long-Term Installment Loan with Bad Credit?

-Getting a loan with bad credit may be difficult, and the available options may be limited.
+Getting bad credit loans may be difficult, and the available options may be limited.
 Fortunately, you can receive a long-term installment loan with bad credit, but it often comes with a higher interest rate and different terms compared to loans offered to applicants with better credit.

 The interest rate on a loan for bad credit can be as high as 35.99%.
 The loan term (the total repayment period) can range from one to five years.